use-inkubator/Ecosystem-Grants/applications/treasury-flow.md

-This project enhances the ink! ecosystem by providing a production-ready treasury management solution that demonstrates practical use cases for ink! smart contracts, sets standards for payment management, and enables integration with all `pallet-contract` / `pallet-revive` enabled chains with ink.
+This project enhances the ink! ecosystem by providing a production-ready treasury management solution that demonstrates practical use cases for ink! smart contracts, sets standards for payment management, and enables integration with all `pallet-revive` enabled chains with ink.
 It also showcases how a dApp without additional backend services can be built (even though we will use a db in the canary dApp to improve UX).

 #### Project Idea Category